History of the Miami Heat: 2013–2014: Final Year as the Big Three

-2014–2019: Post-Big Three Era and Wade's retirement
+2014–2019: Post-LeBron era and Wade's final years

 2015: Missing the Playoffs

 Much like the Cleveland Cavaliers during the 2014 off-season, the Heat focused on how it would maintain and remain a top-contender without LeBron James.
 However, rather than firing key members and rebuilding, the Heat kept much of its roster together and re-tooled.
-Despite the departure of James, the off-season for the Heat marked the return of many key veterans and the arrival of new stars embarking on a hopeful note for the Heat.
+Despite the departure of James, the off-season for the Heat marked the return of a number of key veterans and the arrival of new stars embarking on a hopeful note for the Heat.
 Chris Bosh signed to a hefty $115 million contract for five years.
 Dwyane Wade also re-signed for a two-year contract.
 Mario Chalmers, Udonis Haslem and Chris Andersen also returned, however James Jones went to go join LeBron in Cleveland.
 The Heat also signed free-agents Luol Deng from the Cleveland Cavaliers, Danny Granger from the Los Angeles Clippers and Josh McRoberts from the then Charlotte Bobcats.
 The Heat also acquired 2014 draftee Shabazz Napier.
-Because of the Heat's off-season handling of James's departure, while not necessarily a title-favorite, the Heat still remained by many sports analysts to remain a top contender in the east.
+Because of the Heat's off-season handling of James's departure, the Heat still remained by multiple sports analysts to remain a top contender in the east.